 What is a Heating Element?

 A heating element converts electrical energy into heat through the process of resistance, otherwise known as Joule heating.
 The electric current passing through the element encounters resistance, which produces heat.

-Typically, heating elements are made from a coil, ribbon or strip of wire that provides heat like a lamp filament.
-Heating elements contain an electric current, which flows through the coil or ribbon or wire and becomes very hot.
+Typically, heating elements are made from a coil, ribbon, or strip of wire that provides heat like a lamp filament.
+Heating elements contain an electric current, which flows through the coil, ribbon, or wire and becomes very hot.
 The heating element converts the electrical energy passing through it into heat, which is distributed outward in every direction.

 How Does a Heating Element Work?

 Heating elements help convert electricity into heat.
 However, to understand how a heating element works, we must remember some basic electricity lessons.